-The very first step to cleaning the black molds and moss is by using a scrub brush and water.
+The first step to cleaning the black molds and moss is using a scrub brush and water.

-Just make sure that you stand at least 36 inches away and keep the PSI of the washer low so that it does not damage your aged cedar wood fence.
+Make sure you stand at least 36 inches away and keep the washer’s PSI low, so it does not damage your aged cedar wood fence.

 While washing, use a bit of cleaning solution or detergent soap and spray on both sides of the fence.

-This will help in removing the layers of dead wood cells along with all the mold and mosses.
+This will help remove the layers of dead wood cells and all the mold and mosses.

 Step 2.
 Use Vinegar

-White vinegar is a common kitchen cleaner that has been used for centuries – to clean and prep a wide variety of surfaces.
+White vinegar is a typical kitchen cleaner used for centuries – to clean and prep various surfaces.

-Vinegar is also – perhaps the best solution when it comes to killing and cleaning the molds and mildew off wood fences.
+Vinegar is also – perhaps the best solution for killing and cleaning the molds and mildew off wood fences.